 Asia’s innovation hub

 The Hong Kong office of Business Sweden also covers Southern China’s Greater Bay area.
 The so-called “China’s Silicon Valley”, with cities such as Shenzhen is a pioneering region for technology and innovation.
 The main industries in the area are the automotive sector, electronics, drones, Internet of Things, life science and software development.
 Thanks to the excellent level of English, the superb infrastructure, and highly skilled and efficient workforce, Hong Kong showcases consistent high scores on the global business environment rankings.
-According to our local office manager Johan Lennefalk, Hong Kong's GDP per capita is one of the highest in Asia, which means that companies in premium segments have a good chance of being successful.
-He explains more about the advantages of doing business in Hong Kong in the interview below.

 How we can help